Gaithersburg will celebrate a bigger, belated version of the Fourth of July—on July 13 with an event called “Finally, Fireworks!”

 Rockville won't be doing the same, a city spokeswoman said late Thursday.

 "Part of the reason the decision to cancel was so hard was that we would not be able to reschedule," City Spokeswoman Marylou Berg said in response to an email question from Rockville Patch asking whether Rockville might follow Gaithersburg's lead.

-Rockville announced the cancellation of its Fourth of July festivities on Monday.
-Montgomery County and Gaithersburg did the same.
+Rockville on Monday.
 Fireworks in Poolesville, Takoma Park and on the National Mall went on as scheduled.

 Dubbed “a midsummer celebration featuring live music, food, and spectacular fireworks,” gates at the Montgomery County Fairgrounds in Gaithersburg open at 5 p.m.
 July 13, according to a City of Gaithersburg press release.

-The celebration, sponsored in part by the Montgomery County Agricultural Center, is a result of officials canceling this year's Fourth of July festivities in the wake of this Friday's violent storm system that left much of the state's population in the dark.
+The celebration, sponsored in part by the Montgomery County Agricultural Center, is a result of this year's Fourth of July festivities in the wake of that left much of

 Live music by Bobby and the Believers goes from 7:30 p.m. until dusk, or about 9:25 p.m.—when the fireworks display begins, according to the release.

 A rain date for the fireworks only has been set for July 14, according to the release.

 The release provided these notes about accessing the fairgrounds, located at 16 Chestnut Street in Gaithersburg: